welsol21/space-app/README.md

 ---

-## 👥 Авторы
+## 👥 Authors

-[Ваше имя] - Manual Implementation
+[Your Name] - Manual Implementation

 ---

-## 📄 Лицензия
+## 📄 License

-Этот проект создан для учебных целей (MTU App Development Frameworks, 2025).
+This project was created for educational purposes (MTU App Development Frameworks, 2025).